2iamhuyvu/jquery-backDetect/README.md

 backDetect
 ---

 Determining when a user clicks their browser's back button has never been easier with this jQuery plugin.
-With a quick easy install and a little bit of set up work you'll be firing callback functions on back button declaration in no time.
+With a quick easy install and a little bit of set up work you'll be firing callback functions on back button declarations in no time.

 ### Browser Support